 - 1. Briefly (no longer than 1 second) dip test strip into the urine.
 Ensure that the chemically impregnated pads on the test strip are totally immersed. - 2.
-Draw the edge of the strip along the rim of the specimen container to remove - 3.
-Turn the test strip on its side and press against a piece of absorbent paper to remove any remaining urine. - 4.
-After the appropriate time read the test as follows: Hold strip close to color blocks and match carefully, ensuring that the strip is properly oriented to the color chart on the vial label.
+Draw the edge of the strip along the rim of the specimen container to remove excess urine. - 3.
+Turn the test strip on its side and press against a piece of absorbent paper to remove any remaining urine. - After the appropriate time read the test as follows: Hold strip close to color blocks and match carefully, ensuring that the strip is properly oriented to the color chart on the vial label.

 All test pads should be read at 1 minute.
 If the Leukocytes pad indicates a trace result, it should be read again at 2 minutes.

-Color changes that occur after 2 minutes from immersion are not of clinical value.
-Color changes that occur only along the edge of the test pad should be ignored.
+Any color changes appearing only along the edges of the test areas, or developing after more than 2 minutes, do not have any diagnostic significance.

 Careful removal of excess urine (steps 2 and 3) should eliminate this effect.